Contact Tufts Global Education

 For general inquiries, please send an email and our team will connect you with the appropriate staff member in our Medford office or abroad.

-For students seeking an advising session, you are required to watch the Study Abroad First Steps video prior to scheduling a meeting.
+For students seeking an advising session, you are required to watch the Education Abroad First Steps video prior to scheduling a meeting.
 Once you have completed that task, please schedule an advising session with one of the following advisors.

 - Tufts in Pavia: Email questions to GlobalEducation@tufts.edu.